HashCalc Pro

 VT Detections: [3/72] → Low Risk. - Auto-lookup after calculation and detections dialog are opt-in.

 - Rate limits.
-VirusTotal's public tier caps usage at 4 requests/minute and 500/day; HashCalc enforces that locally for public accounts.
+HashCalc enforces VirusTotal's public-tier limits locally.
 A Use paid/org account toggle skips local throttling for premium keys.

 Inside the app

-- Main - source input, HMAC key, algorithm toggles, result grid with find, progress, Calculate / VirusTotal / Write / Verify buttons.
+- Main - source input, HMAC key, algorithm toggles, searchable results, progress, Calculate / VirusTotal / Write / Verify buttons.

 - Theme - appearance mode (light, dark, system), font family picker over any installed font with a filter field, font size 11–22 pt, accent color and primary text color (with reset).